-If you receive a heart failure diagnosis, Mount Sinai Heart's multidisciplinary heart failure team works together to design a comprehensive, personalized treatment plan to improve and closely manage your heart's overall function.
+If you receive a heart failure diagnosis, Mount Sinai Fuster Heart Hospital's multidisciplinary heart failure team works together to design a comprehensive, personalized treatment plan to improve and closely manage your heart's overall function.

 We conduct a thorough medical history and physical exam, and provide a treatment plan often including both medication and lifestyle modifications.
 If the disease continues to progress we may explore other advanced treatment options including surgery and transplant.
 We focus on all patients, whether you have no symptoms at all, or are facing end-of-life issues.

-At Mount Sinai Heart, we offer a variety of services including case management, information on heart failure clinical trials, education and disease management strategies, nutritional assessments, exercise programs, counseling, and evaluations for heart transplant.
+At Mount Sinai Fuster Heart Hospital, we offer a variety of services including case management, information on heart failure clinical trials, education and disease management strategies, nutritional assessments, exercise programs, counseling, and evaluations for heart transplant.

-At Mount Sinai Heart, our cardiologists use the best evidence-based medicine available and partner with you to identify the most appropriate personalized medication therapy for you.
+At Mount Sinai Fuster Heart Hospital, our cardiologists use the best evidence-based medicine available and partner with you to identify the most appropriate personalized medication therapy for you.
 We also help you better understand and organize your regimen.
 The following are some of the types of medications we use most often:

 Angiotensin Converting Enzyme Inhibitors and Angiotensin II Receptor Blockers